 PLEASE NOTE: All scholarships are awarded in the form of tuition reduction.

-As of 2017, applicants to our One-Year Certificate programs have the opportunity to apply for significant tuition and other financial support through two new scholarships.
+Applicants to our One-Year Certificate programs have the opportunity to apply for significant tuition support through two scholarships.

-The Mary Ellen Mark Memorial Scholarship is awarded to a General Studies in Photography, Documentary Practice and Visual Journalism, or New Media Narratives student of extraordinary achievement who demonstrates an interest in pursuing a project that reflects on some part the life and career of photographer and longtime ICP faculty member Mary Ellen Mark.
-Learn about the inaugural Mary Ellen Mark Memorial Scholarship recipient, Bleue Liverpool.
+The Mary Ellen Mark Memorial Scholarship is awarded to a General Studies in Photography, Documentary Practice and Visual Journalism, or New Media Narratives student of extraordinary achievement who demonstrates an interest in pursuing a project that reflects some part of the life and career of photographer and longtime ICP faculty member Mary Ellen Mark.
+Learn about the 2017 inaugural Mary Ellen Mark Memorial Scholarship recipient, Bleue Liverpool.

-Those interested may apply through our online application platform.
+Those interested in these scholarships may apply through our online application platform.

-On the first day of the academic year, students meet with the full-time program manager and are given work-study application materials and a list of institution-wide ICP work-study opportunities.
-Students contact departments in which they are interested, and schedule meetings where they communicate applicable skills and their academic schedule.
-Work-study opportunities are awarded in the following ICP departments: Exhibitions, Community Programs, Library, Audio-Visual Post-Producation, and the Teaching Assistant Program.
+At the beginning of the academic year, students meet with the full-time program manager and are given work-study application materials and a list of institution-wide work-study opportunities.
+Students contact the departments where they are interested in working and schedule interviews to discuss their applicable skills and availability.
+Work-study opportunities are awarded in the following ICP departments: Exhibitions, Community Programs, Library, Alumni Affairs, Post-Production, and the Teaching Assistant Program.